vsb-data/swc_2024/docs/index.md

 #### Potential oponents' questions

-- How do you plan to measure the emotional state of the participants?
+Q: How do you plan to measure the emotional state of the participants?
-- What are the key variables that you will be analyzing in the study?
+A: We will use heart rate variability (HRV) data collected from smartwatches worn by the participants during the e-learning sessions.
+HRV is a reliable indicator of stress and emotional states.

-- How do you plan to control for external factors that may influence the participants' emotional state?
+Q: How do you plan to control for external factors that may influence the participants' emotional state?
+A: By utilizing self-report measures to assess the participants' emotional state before and after each game.

-- What are the potential limitations of your study, and how do you plan to address them?
+Q: What are the potential limitations of your study, and how do you plan to address them?
+A: ??

-- Who are the key stakeholders that will benefit from the findings of your study?
+Q: Who are the key stakeholders that will benefit from the findings of your study?
+A: ??

-- Who is going to pay for the game development?
+Q: Who is going to pay for the game development?
 What is the budget for the project?
 What is the business model?
+A: The study could be funded by a research grant or by our university.
+The game development could be outsourced to a software development company.
+The budget for the development of the game could be invested either by the university or by a potential investor.
+The business model could be based on a subscription model or a freemium model.

 #### Key Milestones